mnit-rtmc/iris/docs/rest_api.md

 ## Restricted Resources

-There are many restricted resource types, which can be accessed using standard http methods:
+Restricted resources can be accessed using standard http methods:

 - `GET iris/api/{type}`: Get all objects of `{type}` (minimal), as a JSON array
 - `GET iris/api/{type}/{name}`: Get one full object as JSON